The following video in an overview of the basic operating principle and structure of a laser machine.

-LASER is an acronym that stands for "Light Amplification by Stimulated Emission of Radiation."
-In simple terms, this is how lasers work: Light particles (photons) excited with current emit energy in the form of light.
-This light is bundled into a beam.
-Thus, the laser beam is formed.
+The term "laser" stands for "Light Amplification by Stimulated Emission of Radiation," which is, in a nutshell, how lasers work.
+Light particles (called photons) are excited with current causing them to emit energy in the form of light.
+This light forms the laser beam.

-The pump source guides external energy to the laser.
+1. An external pump source.
+This component guides external energy to the laser.

 Laser radiation has three fundamental properties: